-If such a modification is carried out because of financial difficulties of the borrower (see 10.f.(vii)), then the gain or loss is presented together with impairment losses.
-In other cases, it is presented as interest income calculated using the effective interest rate method (see 10 (b)).
+If such a modification is carried out because of financial difficulties of the borrower (see Note 8.f.(vi)), then the gain or loss is presented together with impairment losses.
+In other cases, it is presented as interest income calculated using the effective interest rate method (see Note 8 (b)).